bigfix/developer.bigfix.com/site/reference/types/client.md

 # upload progress of &lt;client&gt; : string

-Returns a status message string indicating No Progress, Errors or a string like the following to indicate the upload progress:&lt;filename&lt;: x of &lt;filesize&lt; bytes in &lt;number&lt; seconds.
+Returns a status message string indicating No Progress, Errors or a string like the following to indicate the upload progress:&lt;filename&gt;: x of &lt;filesize&gt; bytes in &lt;number&gt; seconds.

 # version of &lt;client&gt; : version

-The product version of the BES application (BESClient or QnA).Note: On the Macintosh only, this inspector returns a &lt;string&lt;.Example: version of client as string - Returns a string like "4.0.3.7".
+The product version of the BES application (BESClient or QnA).Note: On the Macintosh only, this inspector returns a &lt;string&gt;.Example: version of client as string - Returns a string like "4.0.3.7".